OpenHEVC/openHEVC/README.md

-openHEVC
+openHEVC Green
 ========

-openHEVC is a fork of Libav with only the files needed to decode HEVC content, it was created for research purposes.
+openHEVC Green is a fork of openHEVC meant to be a power (or energy) efficient HEVC decoder.
-Most people will not need to use this and should use the libav HEVC decoder available at https://github.com/OpenHEVC/ffmpeg instead (see https://ffmpeg.org/documentation.html for documentation).

-openHEVC in combination with GPAC is used in 3 research projects:
-* 4EVER
-* H2B2VS
-* AUSTRAL
+Here we provide the user guide for the Green features only, openHEVC README is available at https://github.com/OpenHEVC/openHEVC.

+openHEVC Green is a research project to improve the power consumption of an embedded HEVC decoder by reasonably degrading the image quality.
+Thus, it uses ARM assembly optimisations in order to observe a speed up on the decoding process and on the energy consummed as well.
+Furthermore, these optimisations are only applied on 8bit coded pixels.

-What does openHEVC support?
+What does openHEVC Green feature?
 --------
-* Main Profile (all conformance bitstreams except BUMPING)
-* Main 10 Profile (except different combination of luma/chroma bitwidth)
-* Range extension (4:2:2/4:4:4)
-  + Bitstream aligned with April 2014 HEVC standard
+* 7 (legacy), 3 et 1 taps inter-prediction luma filters
+* 4 (legacy), 2 and 1 taps inter-prediction chroma filters
-* support of SHM4.1 bitstreams
+* Disabling of the loop filters
+  + SAO on (legacy) / off
+  + DBF on (legacy) / off
+* Activation levels, from  0 to 12, in order to activate promptly the power awaire configuration.

 What is the compiling infrastructure?
 --------